ProjectDrawdown/solutions/README.md

 UI work has focussed on the first point about the audience of researchers.
 This need is expected to be met using [Jupyter Notebook](https://jupyter.org), eventually hosted via an instance of [JupyterHub](https://jupyter.org/hub).

 ### Automated testing
 One other goal for the project is to build a model implementation with good coverage by automated tests.
-There is a [YouTube video which demonstrates the different layers of tests](https://youtu.be/ipZrQWuMU3w) and another which [focuses on the Excel-based system test specifically](https://youtu.be/HLL7HrFcmjc).
+There is a [YouTube video which describes the different layers of tests](https://youtu.be/K6P56qUkCrw).

 Tests exist at several layers:
 1. unit tests of each function
 1. integration tests which compose modules to test an entire solution
-1. a system test which starts Excel to compare the original, unmodified spreadsheet to the results from the new implementation
+1. a system test which compares the original spreadsheet to the results from the new implementation

 [Python test code coverage](https://codeearth.gitlab.io/drawdown/coverage/) reports are maintained as part of the CI/CD process.